 Amazingly, 15 weeks later, Peter was discharged, but he was still far from his normal self.
 A tracheotomy had left him unable to speak or swallow properly and, for Peter, now in need of constant care, the everyday cognitive functions we take for granted were severely compromised.

 It was Angela, the wife at his side through these darkest of days, who came up with a solution to kick start the cogs in Peter’s brain.
-She decided he needed a project and, as this was the ideal time to reflect on a life well lived, she bought an autobiography service from the leading professionals in that field, LifeBook.
+She decided he needed a project and, as this was the ideal time to reflect on a life well-lived, she bought an autobiography service from the leading professionals in that field, LifeBook.

 Initially, it was tough.
 Peter’s voice would tire and he would suffer from coughing attacks, but his trained and specially selected interviewer sat patiently and, his composure regained, she gently encouraged him to continue.
 As memories flooded back and his strength returned, Peter’s enthusiasm for the project grew.
 Now, instead of dreading the meetings as he had done at the start, he actively looked forward to them.
-While Peter’s body was physically recovering, his LifeBook was becoming his own tailor-made mental recuperation programme.
+While Peter’s body was physically recovering, his LifeBook was becoming his own tailor-made mental recuperation program.

 So profound was the effect of the LifeBook project on Peter that he admits, “Writing the book was possibly the biggest factor of my rehabilitation.
 It got my brain going again, even though, sometimes, my brain felt like scrambled egg afterwards.”